What is the Best Emergency Medicine Board Review?

 Company Culture and Values

 Do a web search on the company.
 Who leads it—an emergency physician or business operator?
 Does leadership include experienced educators, faculty, and former program directors?
 Individuals who have dedicated their lives to fostering the success of others on their medical education journey?
-Or is the company led by salespeople and marketing gurus?
+Or is the company led by venture-funded marketing gurus?

 When you purchase a Qbank, you not only invest in your personal success but also in the success of others.
 Your money goes towards the cost of producing and supporting the product, the livelihood of the company’s employees, and the company’s profits.
 Does the organization align with your values?
 Where do the profits flow—to shareholders with dividends, to customers through more innovation, to the emergency medicine community with scholarships and grants, to programs that eliminate disparity in education, to initiatives to help eliminate the world’s most pressing health crises?